sdpalley/docs.erisindustries.com/tutorials/install-eris-arm.md

 ---

 layout: docs
-title: Tutorial | Install Eris on IoT (ARM) devices
+title: Tutorial | Install Eris blockchain tools on IoT (ARM) devices

 ---

-Take Raspberry Pi as referenced ARM devices to demonstrate how to install eris on IoT devices.
+This tutorial uses Raspberry Pi 3 as referenced ARM device to demonstrate how to install eris blockchain tools on IoT devices.

 ## Prerequisite

 * Raspberry Pi2 (RPi2) or RPi3.
 * At lease 32 GB micro-SD card to run Blockchain.
-* Latest Raspbian image or NOOBS installer (https://www.raspberrypi.org/downloads/).
+* Latest Raspbian image or NOOBS system installer (https://www.raspberrypi.org/downloads/).

-## Initialize your brannd new Raspberry Pi
+## Initialize your brand new Raspberry Pi

 We assume you have a brand new Raspberry Pi board for this section.
 If you already have one that has all the basic development tools, skip these steps as you want.